-3. Design and implement a strategy to respond to identified risks
+3. Design and implement a strategy to respond to identified risks a.

-- a.
 We have procedures for monitoring and reporting on risk to designated senior management and the Audit Committee of the Board of Directors.
-Pursuant to these procedures, the findings of our compliance efforts are reported to senior personnel at our Company and the Audit Committee of the Board of Directors. - b.
+Pursuant to these procedures, the findings of our compliance efforts are reported to senior personnel at our Company, including leadership for our 3TG compliance program, and the Audit Committee of the Board of Directors.

+- b.
 We have written risk management procedures.
 Risk mitigation actions under our procedures can include escalation by delivering a written request to higher management levels in the supplier's organization and issuing a formal complaint and a temporary reduction or suspension in trade.
 Our risk management procedures provide for increasing levels of escalation to specified internal personnel and allows for a flexible response that is commensurate with the risks identified.

-4. Carry out independent third-party audit of supply chain due diligence at identified points in the supply chain

-- a.
-In connection with our due diligence, we utilize information made available by the CFSI, the LBMA, the RJC and the TI-CMC concerning independent third-party audits of smelters and refiners to determine whether the smelter or refiner is compliant with the applicable third-party conflict free certification. - b.
-We also support independent third-party audits by being a member of the CFSI.

-5. Report on supply chain due diligence
+In addition, to the extent that identified smelters and refiners are not certified, we work through CFSI to encourage such smelters and refiners to become certified.
+We also utilize information provided by the CFSI to its members to monitor smelter and refiner improvement. - 4.
+Carry out independent third-party audit of supply chain due diligence at identified points in the supply chain - a.
+In connection with our due diligence, we utilize and rely on information made available by the CFSI, the LBMA, the RJC and the TI-CMC concerning independent third-party audits of smelters and refiners to assess smelter and refiner due diligence and to determine whether the smelter or refiner is compliant with the applicable third-party conflict free certification. - b.
+We also support independent third-party audits by being a member of the CFSI. - 5.
+Report on supply chain due diligence

-We file a Form SD, and to the extent applicable a Conflict Minerals Report, with the Securities and Exchange Commission and make them available on our website.
+We file a Form SD, and to the extent applicable a Conflict Minerals Report, with the Securities and Exchange Commission and make them available on our website